Jason2Brownlee/blog/content/posts/diminishing-returns.md

 I ran it by gpt4o to make sure I was not messing things up in my head.

-As always, he's summary was crystal clear.
+As always, his summary was crystal clear.

 Paraphrased and formatted: